-It owns over 6,400 MW of power generation capacity at 28 facilities across North America.
-Most of its contracted power generation is in Canada and the U.S. and merchant power generation is in Alberta.
+Capital Power Corp. is a leading wholesale power generator in Canada.
+The company caters to commercial, large industrial, government, and institutional customers in the Canadian and US markets.
+It owns over 6,500 MW of power generation capacity at 28 facilities across North America.
+Most of its contracted power generation is in Canada and the U.S. and merchant power generation are in Alberta.

 Natural gas offers a key long-term solution for the intermittent renewables that require baseload and flexible generation for integration.
 Most of Capital Power’s assets are still young with average long lives of 14 years and are strategically located.
 Only 2% of the current generation portfolio is expected to retire over the next decade.